Robust and scalable nonlinear solvers for finite element discretizations of biological transportation networks: Numerical experiments

-In this Section, we report numerical results using the backward Euler solver and the same model parameters as in \cref{sec:be_robust}, comparing triangular and unstructured quadrilateral meshes of the unit domain, in particular: \begin{itemize} \item {\bf quad structured:} a 512x512 mesh of quadrilaterals, \item {\bf quad unstructured:} an unstructured mesh of 232K quadrilaterals, \item{\bf triangle criss-cross:} the quad-structured mesh where each quadrilateral is split into four triangles along its diagonals, \item {\bf triangle regular:} the quad-structured mesh where each quadrilateral is split into two triangles along one diagonal, \item {\bf triangle irregular:} a completely unstructured mesh with 300K triangles. \end{itemize}
+In this section, we present numerical results obtained using the backward Euler solver and the same model parameters as in \Cref{sec:be_robust}, comparing the final state of $\Norm{\C_h}$ for different triangular and quadrilateral meshes of the unit domain.
+In particular, we consider the following meshes: {\bf quad structured}, a \(512\times512\) quadrilateral mesh; {\bf quad unstructured}, an unstructured mesh of 232K quadrilaterals; {\bf triangle criss-cross}, obtained by splitting each quadrilateral of the structured mesh into four triangles along its diagonals; {\bf triangle regular}, obtained by splitting each quadrilateral of the structured mesh into two triangles along the top-left to bottom-right diagonal; and {\bf triangle irregular}, a fully unstructured mesh with 300K triangles.

-All simulations achieve very similar final energy values, with the energy always decaying; see \cref{fig:meshdependence_logs}.
-The final states of the norm of the conductivity matrix are shown in \cref{fig:meshdependence_imgs}; the mesh dependence of the final state is evident.
-While the structured meshes (quad structured, triangle criss-cross, and triangle regular) all lead to similar and symmetric final patterns, the unstructured meshes generate a more irregular network structure.
-Moreover, all triangular meshes are characterized by a checkerboard distribution of $\Norm{\C}$ as shown in the close-ups in \cref{fig:meshdependence_imgs}.
-Such patterns cannot be resolved by subsequent mesh refinements (data not shown), indicating it is a feature inherent in the discretization.
+All simulations achieve very similar final energy values, with the energy consistently decaying; see \Cref{fig:meshdependence_logs}.
+The final states of the norm of the conductivity matrix are shown in \Cref{fig:meshdependence_imgs}, where a clear dependence on the underlying mesh can be observed.
+The structured meshes (quad structured, triangle criss-cross, and triangle regular) yield very similar, regular, and symmetric network patterns.
+In contrast, the unstructured meshes yield visibly more irregular network structures.
+Nevertheless, the dominant branching pattern is preserved at the macroscopic level.

+As illustrated in the close-up views in the bottom row of \Cref{fig:meshdependence_imgs}, quadrilateral meshes exhibit smooth inter-element transitions of \(\Norm{\C_h}\), whereas triangular meshes display a checkerboard-like pattern with strong element-to-element oscillations at small values of \(\Norm{\C_h}\).
+This checkerboard pattern persists under mesh refinement (data not shown), indicating that it is an intrinsic feature of the triangular discretization rather than a resolution effect.

+We further note that, in the nonconvex regime considered here, adaptive mesh refinement would generally affect not only numerical accuracy but also the qualitative features of the computed network structures, since different meshes may lead to different local minima of the energy functional.
+While adaptivity could potentially reduce computational cost by concentrating resolution in selected regions, its interaction with mesh-dependent pattern formation and structural properties requires further investigation.